In this article

 • Small repairs: Paying for minor repairs or maintenance services, such as fixing a leaky faucet or replacing a light bulb

-• Miscellaneous expenses: Covering any other minor, unexpected expense that arises from conducting business
+• Miscellaneous expenses: Covering any other minor, unexpected expenditure that arises from conducting business

-Recording petty cash in accounting involves several steps to ensure you’re accurately tracking and managing your expenses.
-Here’s how petty cash is typically handled in accounting:
+Recording petty cash requires a few steps to ensure you’re tracking and managing expenses accurately.
+Here’s how you’d typically handle petty cash in accounting:

-First, determine the total amount of money you want to keep in the petty cash fund.
-For example, you might keep just enough cash on hand to cover small expenses for one month at a time.
+Once you’ve tapped your petty cash custodian, determine the total amount of money you want to keep in the petty cash fund.
+For example, you might keep just enough cash on hand to cover small expenses for one month at a time—say $100.

 Then, create a petty cash account in your accounting system under current assets.
-Withdraw the amount you need from the bank, then make a journal entry to transfer cash from your main bank account to the petty cash fund.
+Withdraw the amount you need from the bank, then make a journal entry to transfer cash to the petty cash fund:

 Each time you pay an expense out of petty cash, you fill out a petty cash voucher.
-This voucher records the transaction details, including the date, amount of petty cash, purpose, and the person receiving the cash.
+This voucher records the transaction details, including the date, dollar amount, purpose, and the person receiving the cash.
 You then use these vouchers to update the accounting records.

 4. Record petty cash transactions in your ledger

-Record all your petty cash transactions in a petty cash ledger, detailing each expense and the corresponding voucher.
-This ledger helps to reconcile the petty cash account and ensure you accurately account for all transactions.
+After you collect and organize the expense receipts from your employees, you’d update your books to show how you used your petty cash for the period.
+Record all your petty cash transactions in your general ledger, detailing each expense and the corresponding voucher.
+This helps to reconcile the petty cash account and ensure you accurately account for all transactions:

 5. Reconcile the petty cash fund